Advertising Spillovers in Mobile Apps: Evidence from Ad Shutoffs and Store Rankings: Empirical Strategy and Model Specifications

 \subsection{Fixed Effects Panel Regression}

-\paragraph{Aggregate Spend} Although our DiD and ES specifications identify the causal effects of a shutoff in ad spend, in practice, firms make adjustments to optimize their ad spend rather than simply shutting it off entirely.
-To examine how continuous changes in ad spend affect organic installs, we used the panel regression specification detailed in Equation \ref{eq_spend}:
+\textit{Aggregate Spend.} Although the event study identifies the causal effect of a shutoff in ad spend, in practice, firms adjust spend continuously rather than shutting it off entirely.
+To examine how day-to-day changes in ad spend relate to installs, we used the panel regression in Equation \ref{eq_spend}:

 Here, our main variable of interest is $\text{spend}_{ijt}$, the number of dollars spent on advertising app $i$ for OS $j$ on date $t$ across all publishers and campaigns.
 For this specification, we did not log transform our variables because we expect the underlying relationship between spending and installs (organic, paid, or total), is linear rather than multiplicative.
-We avoided using date fixed effects as date-level shocks are likely multiplicative rather than additive.\footnote{To illustrate, suppose that there at 2 apps: AppA which is popular and AppB which is not.
-Consider that app installs are significantly higher on weekends compared to weekdays.
-In a level-level model, date fixed effects impose the assumption that the weekend would increase both apps' installs by the same number, clearly unreasonable given AppA's much greater popularity.
-Rather, such date-level shocks are better approximated multiplicatively, i.e. both apps receive 15\% more installs during the weekend.} Instead, we employed an app-OS-time fixed effect $\pi_{ijt}$ that consists of the interactions between the app-OS fixed effects $\alpha_{ij}$ and day-of-week fixed effects $\omega_t$ as well as the interactions between app-OS fixed effects $\alpha_{ij}$ and week fixed effects $\psi_{t}$.
+We avoided using date fixed effects as date-level shocks are likely multiplicative rather than additive because calendar shocks (e.g., weekends) are likely multiplicative across apps of different scale.
+Instead, we employed an app-OS-time fixed effect $\pi_{ijt}$ that consists of the interactions between the app-OS fixed effects $\alpha_{ij}$ and day-of-week fixed effects $\omega_t$ as well as the interactions between app-OS fixed effects $\alpha_{ij}$ and week fixed effects $\psi_{t}$.
 More formally $\pi_{ijt} = \alpha_{ij} \times \omega_t + \alpha_{ij} \times \psi_t$.
 Thus, the effect $\beta$ captures the deviations relative to the average number of installs on an app-os-day-of-week and an app-os-week level.
+Exploratory platform-decomposed specifications appear in Web Appendix~C.